bradym05/VoldexCodeTest-Repository/README.md

 -Updates progress appearance based on mouse location.<br />
 -Gets changes in mouse location when held down.<br />
 -Fires signal when value updates.<br />

+InputDetection:<br />

+-Detects changes in UserInputType.<br />
+-Determines device by finding patterns which indicate the device of a given UserInputType.<br />
+-Fires a signal when device type changes.<br />
+-Stores current device.<br />